csev/sakai-scripts/README.md

 Some scripts that I use to make my life as a Sakai developer easier.

 This is a set of scripts to set up a developer instance of Sakai on your system or set up a nighly build.
 Sakai can run on a 2GB RAM system but is a lot more comfortable with a 4GB or more app server.

 Getting Started on Mac (as needed)
 ==================================

-* Make sure you have Java-8 Installed
+* Make sure you have Java-8 Installed - don't get  rid of Java 1.7 if you want to work on Sakai 10.

     java -version
     javac -version